JohnStrunk/wahoo-results/README.md

 ### [Unreleased]

+#### Fixed

+- :bug: Properly display results when start list file is missing

 ### [0.2.0] - 2020-10-25

 #### Added

-- Number of lanes can be customized within the application
+- :sparkles: Number of lanes can be customized within the application
-- Many new scoreboard configuration options: Fonts, colors, and background image
+- :sparkles: Many new scoreboard configuration options: Fonts, colors, and background image
-- Custom colors for 1st-3rd place
+- :sparkles: Custom colors for 1st-3rd place
-- Test button to show a scoreboard mockup demonstrating the current customization settings
+- :sparkles: Test button to show a scoreboard mockup demonstrating the current customization settings

 #### Changed

-- (internal) Switched from using widgets for the scoreboard to placing text on a Canvas object
+- :information_source: (internal) Switched from using widgets for the scoreboard to placing text on a Canvas object

 #### Fixed

-- There were instances where the incorrect final time was calculated due to imprecision in floating point arithmetic
+- :bug: There were instances where the incorrect final time was calculated due to imprecision in floating point arithmetic

 ### [0.1.0] - 2020-09-06